hail-is/hail/README.md

 #### Interactive Hail Tutorial

-Want to explore Hail's functionality on data from the [1000 Genomes Project](http://www.internationalgenome.org/) in just a few clicks?
-We've partnered with [Databricks](https://databricks.com/) to provide a live tutorial notebook.
+We've partnered with [Databricks](https://databricks.com/) so you can explore Hail's functionality on data from the [1000 Genomes Project](http://www.internationalgenome.org/) in just a few clicks.

 - Sign up for the free Community Edition of the Databricks platform at:
 [https://accounts.cloud.databricks.com/registration.html#signup](https://accounts.cloud.databricks.com/registration.html#signup)